I have a concern or question about a public service provided by Richland County. Who should I contact?

 How can I learn what County services are provided to me as a resident of Richland County?

-Click here to learn more about the departments and divisions that comprise Richland County Government and the many services, programs and projects they provide to residents.
+Click here to learn more about the departments and divisions that comprise Richland County Government and the many services and programs they provide to residents.

 How can I get copies of public records and information?